 These are the kinds of negative interactions that brands and retailers aren’t eager to generate with new and existing customers.
 Handling returns is costly and time-consuming, meaning that the brand makes a further loss besides any discounting it initially offered.

-If a new customer’s first exposure to the brand and its products occurs during Black Friday, that’s much more likely to be an initial negative experience.
 And it’s very hard to get pricing right during this sale – offer too small a discount and customers will shop elsewhere; offer too high a discount and not only are profits compromised but shoppers are more likely to buy on impulse and return goods at a higher rate.

 There’s also some evidence that some of these mercenary consumers may be engaging in retail arbitrage – selling the discounted goods on for a profit.